fusionpbx/fusionpbx-docs/source/manual/menu_add_ons.rst

 Menu Add-ons
 *************

-  Menu add-ons are apps thats are either not in the menu by default or archived and could be deprecated.  https://github.com/fusionpbx/fusionpbx-apps
+|  Menu add-ons are apps thats are either not in the menu by default or archived and could be deprecated.  https://github.com/fusionpbx/fusionpbx-apps

 |

-Acl
+*Acl*
 ----

-Move the acl to the optional Apps directory as it isn't completed yet
+| **deprecated** (Now part of Advanced -> Access Controls)

 cdr
 ----

-Content placeholder
+| Optional version of Apps -> Call Detail Records.

 content
 -------

+| Manage Content for any page in the interface.

 fifo_agents
 -----------

 get_call_details
 ----------------

+| Get call details for active calls results are in json.

 hot_desking
 -----------